tesmonrd/fetch_rt/README.md

 **Bonus**

 If you aren't well versed in curl, I also created a GUI for this process.
-Simply browse to 'http://your local host:9090/' and use the GUI!
+Simply browse to 'http://your_local_host:9090/' and use the GUI!